randombio.com | science commentary

 Surely one reason is that physics excites the imagination more than biology does.
 It wasn't always this way: the theory that there were male and female plants was once highly controversial.
 We can't really count the ones who think the US government is hiding reptilians and grays in a secret underground base in New Mexico.
 For all we know, that could be true.

-But the alien theorists don't even count as skeptics.
+The alien theorists don't even count as skeptics.
 Even bigfoot believers aren't questioning the existence of species or the theory of living matter.
 Alien believers are just saying there are a few new species from outer space.
 So why does physics get the crazies and not us?

 No one, so far as I know, questions superconductivity or the existence of radioactivity or nuclear fusion.
-Maybe the skeptics are out there and we're just not noticing them.
+Maybe the skeptics are out there and I'm just not noticing them.
 Or maybe biology just isn't dangerous enough ... yet.

 Not just a breakfast cereal any more, it's a real thing, I swear